PhD in Creative Writing

 The PhD Creative Writing is not available as a form of distance learning.
 While you do not need to live in Wellington, you are expected to be on campus for the six-weekly meetings of the PhD group, and for regular meetings with your supervisors.

-In the first instance you should direct enquiries to Damien Wilkins, coordinator of our PhD programme.
-You can contact him at any time during the year, but please read the information on this page, and our How and when to apply page, first.
+In the first instance you should direct enquiries to Clare Moleta, the IIML's PhD administrator.
+You can contact her at any time during the year, but please read the information on this page, and our How and when to apply page, first.

 Scriptwriters please note: due to current supervision commitments we are unable to consider new scriptwriting applications before the 2020 PhD application round, to commence study in 2021.
 We apologise for this.